ExpertPDF Pdf Creator - library for .NET 2.0 and .NET 3.5

 2.3 Samples Folder

 Samples folder contains C# full sample applications to offer you ready to use code for ASP.NET and Windows Forms applications.
-The applications were created with Microsoft Visual Studio 2005.
-Each sample has a solution file sln that you can directly open in Visual Studio 2005.
-The library and samples also run with Visual Studio 2008.
+The applications were created with Microsoft Visual Studio.
+Each sample has a solution file sln that you can directly open in Visual Studio.

 There is a sample application for each of the most important features of the PDF creator.
 In the WindowsForms folder there are Windows Forms applications and in the AspNet folder there are web applications.
 You can find samples for HTML to PDF conversion, RTF to PDF conversion, for adding images, fonts and texts to the PDF document, for adding security features, bookmarks, headers and footers, for modifying existing PDF documents.